Cap-go/tutorials/src/content/plugins-tutorials/sunmi-printer-capacitor-plugin.md

 ---
-"title": "Developing with Sunmi Printer Capacitor Plugin", "description": "In this tutorial, you will learn how to integrate and use the Sunmi Printer Capacitor Plugin in your Capacitor project for printing on Sunmi devices.", "created_at": "2023-09-28",
+title: Developing with Sunmi Printer Capacitor Plugin
+description: In this tutorial, you will learn how to integrate and use the Sunmi Printer Capacitor Plugin in your Capacitor project for printing on Sunmi devices.
-"published": true,
-"slug": "sunmi-printer-capacitor-plugin"
+created_at: 2023-09-28
+published: true
+slug: sunmi-printer-capacitor-plugin
 ---

 # Using Sunmi Printer Capacitor Plugin